surifirstpin/biplus_documentation/docs/Views.md

  - **SQL** parameter is used define a valid SQL expression that results in a field value.
  - **Summary** is used to retrieve the aggregate field values of the measures using the following options,
    - Sum
-   - count
+   - Count
    - Average
-   - maximum
+   - Maximum
-   -  minimum
+   - Minimum

 ## Drill-down features